lpl0007/ExactChange/README.md

 + Application returns the least amount of change possible

 ## How To Set Up
-+ Upload the code to an IDE that supports java
++ Upload ExactChange.java to an IDE that supports java
   + I have used jGRASP, other IDEs may not work the same way
 + Save and compile